Subscribe

 The demo is a timing model, not a benchmark.
 It uses output-token speed to make the waiting time visible, then adds a separate agent-loop calculator for repeated model calls plus non-model overhead.

-The sourced hard number is Cerebras' Kimi K2.6 result.
+The sourced hard number in the simulator is Cerebras' Kimi K2.6 result.
+The GPT-5.6 figure is an announced upper rate for a separate selected-customer route, not the simulator's measured anchor.
 The comparison lane is a practical baseline you can move around.